 Special education is all about fostering independence.
 It’s about enfranchising students so they have the skills they need to confidently move forward in their lives.

 So what approach do we take to make impact?
 How do we identify which students are at risk for falling behind?
 How do we effect lasting change across so many unique individuals?

 Let’s start with a model you’ve probably already seen, the Response to Intervention (RTI) approach.

-RTI is designed for those who make decisions in both general and special education, that are informed by student performance data.
+RTI is designed for those in both general and special education who make decisions that are informed by student performance data.
 For RTI to be effective, a few key components must be in place:

 - Scientifically proven classroom instruction

 - Crystal clear instruction “tiers” to quickly differentiate unique students